 Potential Payments Upon Termination or Change in Control.
-The following table indicates the potential post-employment payments and benefits for the Named Executive Officers in the event that either of the following had occurred on December 31, 2008: (i) an involuntary termination or (ii) a change in control event accompanied by an involuntary termination of employment.
+The following table indicates the potential post-employment payments and benefits for the Named Executive Officers if a change in control event had occurred and their employment was terminated on December 31, 2008.